A one-semester introduction to the research ongoing in an MCB lab of the student's choice.

 Advanced electives can be selected from a number of different courses in a variety of fields.
 Students and their mentors often chose appropriate courses together.

-Students propose a research topic different than their dissertation work.
+Students propose an original research topic in the form of an abstract and statement of independence.
 Upon approval of the topic, students write a short proposal and defend it in front of a faculty committee.
-The written comprehensive exam requirement is combined with the oral exam as part of the Ph.D. qualification process.
+The original research proposal and exam is the Ph.D. qualification process which enables a student to advance to candidacy.

 The dissertation committee is composed of four members of the graduate faculty, one of whom is the student’s dissertation adviser.
 The dissertation committee meets regularly with the student to discuss progress toward completion of the dissertation research, administers the final exam, and approves the dissertation.
 Third-year MCB Sttudents must orgainize their committee by September 30.